digicert/pkilint/README.md

 ### REST API Usage

 The REST API is implemented as an ASGI application using the [FastAPI](https://fastapi.tiangolo.com) framework.
 Notably, FastAPI does not come bundled with a server component, so one will need to be installed separately.
-If you ran the `pipx` command in the [REST API Installation](#rest-api-installation) section above, then [Uvicorn](https://www.uvicorn.org/) has been installed.
+If you ran the `pipx` commands in the [REST API Installation](#rest-api-installation) section above, then [Uvicorn](https://www.uvicorn.org/) has been installed.
 Otherwise, you can make your choice of server by reviewing the documentation for [deploying FastAPI](https://fastapi.tiangolo.com/deployment/manually/).

-Assuming that Uvicorn has been installed, the REST API server can be started with the following command:
+Assuming that Uvicorn has been installed via pipx, the REST API server can be started with the following command:

 `uvicorn pkilint.rest:app`

 This command will start the REST API server and listen for incoming requests on TCP/IP port 8000 of the loopback interface.
 Documentation is available on the following endpoints: